-Standards and interpretations Key requirements Effective date Classification of Liabilities as Current or Non- current - Amendments to IAS 1 The narrow-scope amendments to IAS 1 Presentation of Financial Statements clarify that liabilities are classified as either current or non-current, depending on the rights that exist at the end of the reporting period.
-Classification is unaffected by the expectations of the entity or events after the reporting date (e.g. the receipt of a waiver or a breach of covenant).
+Standards and interpretations Key requirements Effective date Disclosure of Accounting Policies- Amendments to IAS 1 and IFRS Practice Statement 2 The IASB amended IAS 1 to require entities to disclose their material rather than their significant accounting policies.
+The amendments define what is 'material accounting policy information' and explain how to identify when accounting policy information is material.
+They further clarify that immaterial accounting policy information does not need to be disclosed.
+If it is disclosed, it should not obscure material accounting information.
+To support this amendment, the IASB also amended IFRS Practice Statement 2 Making Materiality Judgements to provide guidance on how to apply the concept of materiality to accounting policy disclosures.
+01 January 2023 Classification of Liabilities as Current or Non-current - Amendments to IAS 1 The narrow-scope amendments to IAS 1 Presentation of Financial Statements clarify that liabilities are classified as either current or non-current, depending on the rights that exist at the end of the reporting period.
+Classification is unaffected by the expectations of the entity or events after the reporting date (example: the receipt of a waiver or a breach of covenant).
 The amendments also clarify what IAS 1 means when it refers to the 'settlement' of a liability.
 The amendments could affect the classification of liabilities, particularly for entities that previously considered management's intentions to determine classification and for some liabilities that can be converted into equity.
 They must be applied retrospectively in accordance with the normal requirements in IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors.
 In May 2020, the IASB issued an Exposure Draft proposing to defer the effective date of the amendments to 01 January 2023.
-01 January 2023 Reference to the Conceptual Framework - Amendments to IFRS 3 Minor amendments were made to IFRS 3 Business Combinations to update the references to the Conceptual Framework for Financial Reporting and add an exception for the recognition of liabilities and contingent liabilities within the scope of IAS 37 Provisions, Contingent Liabilities and Contingent Assets and Interpretation 21 Levies.
-The amendments also confirm that contingent assets should not be recognised at the acquisition date.
-01 January 2022 Onerous Contracts - Cost of Fulfilling a Contract Amendments to IAS 37 The amendment to IAS 37 clarifies that the direct costs of fulfilling a contract include both the incremental costs of fulfilling the contract and an allocation of other costs directly related to fulfilling contracts.
-Before recognising a separate provision for an onerous contract, the entity recognises any impairment loss that has occurred on assets used in fulfilling the contract.
-01 January 2022
+However, the IASB subsequently proposed further amendment to IAS 1 and the deferral of the effective date of the 2020 amendments to no earlier than 01 January 2024.
+01 January 2024

-Notes to and forming part of the financial statements for the year ended 31 March 2022
+Notes to and forming part of the financial statements for the year ended 31 March 2023